Checkmarx/ast-visual-studio-extension/README.md

 <h3 align="center">CHECKMARX ONE VISUAL STUDIO PLUGIN</h3>

 <p align="center">
-    The CxAST Visual Studio plugin enableds you to import results from a CxAST scan directly into your IDE.
+    The Checkmarx One Visual Studio plugin enables you to import results from a Checkmarx One scan directly into your IDE.
     <br />
     <a href="https://docs.checkmarx.com/en/34965-68738-checkmarx-one-visual-studio-extension--plugin-.html"><strong>Explore the docs »</strong></a>
     <br />